WillAgeG/WillAgeG/README.md

 ### Companies

-* **VTB** — one of the largest universal banking groups in Eastern Europe with **tens of millions of clients**; ultra-technological environment with strict regulatory standards and large-scale data governance.
+* **VTB Bank** — one of the largest universal banking groups in Eastern Europe with **tens of millions of clients**; ultra-technological environment with strict regulatory standards and large-scale data governance.
 * **Samokat** — leading quick-commerce grocery company with **millions of monthly active users** and a highly data-driven dark-store model.
 * **AEB Bank** — a regional retail and corporate bank in the Russian Far East; a standard banking environment.